 It all seemed so simple.
-Take a leisurely five minute stroll from our hotel (via a bar for a quick beer) then find a half decent restaurant for dinner.
-We’d had tasty food every night on our China vacation, so what could possibly go wrong?
+Take a leisurely five-minute stroll from our hotel (via a bar for a quick beer), then find a half-decent hot pot restaurant for dinner.
+We’d had tasty food every night in China, so what could possibly go wrong?
 Hmmm.

 We Missed The Biggest Clue About Spicy Hot Pots

-The staff and and diners looked astonished when we walked in.
+The staff and diners looked astonished when we walked in.
 We’d become so used to being stared at everywhere we went during our time in China that we totally missed this.
 We also failed to notice that we were the only Westerners in the restaurant.

 Stupidly, we didn’t pay much attention to what the other diners were eating as we passed by.
-Or where we were seated, which was right opposite the serving hatch for the kitchen.
+Or where we were seated – opposite the serving hatch for the kitchen.
 More about that in a minute…

 A Table With a Big Hole

 The first thing we noticed was the hole in the middle of the table.
-What did that have to do with spicy hot pots we wondered?
+What did that have to do with spicy hot pots, we wondered?
 We were about to find out…

 The Challenge of the Language Barrier

-Our smiling waitress appeared and we still had no clue what to order, so she summoned another waiter who called the Maitre D. It started to feel like an episode of Candid Camera or Fawlty Towers.
-Somehow we got through the process of ordering, although we’d no idea what our meal was going to look like.
-Or taste like.
-But we like adventures…
+A smiling waitress appeared, and we still had no idea what to order, so she summoned another waiter called the Maître D. It started to feel like an episode of Candid Camera or Fawlty Towers.

 We Were The Evening’s Entertainment